-After pressing the "Safety & Driving Assistance" button on the touchscreen, the following settings will be available:
+After pressing the Safety & Driving Assistance button on the touchscreen, the following settings will be available:

-Setting Name Selectable Options

-Surround View Camera - If Equipped On Off

-NOTE:

-The "Surround View Camera" feature displays a complete 360 degree view of the vehicle's exterior environment while backing up.

-Setting Name Selectable Options Surround View Camera Delay - If Equipped On Off

-The "Surround View Camera Delay" setting determines whether or not the screen will display the 360 degree view image with guidelines for up to ten seconds after the vehicle is shifted out of REVERSE.
-This delay will be canceled if the vehicle's speed exceeds 8 mph (13 km/h), the transmission is shifted into PARK, or the ignition is switched to the OFF position.
+Setting Name Selectable Options Surround View Camera - If Equipped On Off NOTE: The "Surround View Camera" feature e displays a complete 360 degree viev v of the vehicle's exterior environment while backing up.
+Surround View Camera Delay - If Equipped On Off The "Surround View Camera Delay" s setting determines whether or not the screen will display the 360 degree view image with guidelines for up to d out of REVERSE.
+This delay will be ca anceled if the vehicle's speed exceeds 8 mph (13 km/h), the transmission

-Surround View Camera Guidelines - If Equipped On Off -- ---- -----

-The "Surround View Rear Back Up Camera Active Guidelines" feature allows you to see active guidelines over the Surround View camera display whenever the gear selector is put into REVERSE or the Surround View button on the touchscreen is pressed.
-The image will be displayed on the radio touch-screen display.

-Parview Backup Calliera Delay ParkView Backup Camera Delay On Off ------------------------------- ------------------------------ ---- -----

-The "ParkView Backup Camera Delay" setting determines whether or not the screen will display the rear view image with dynamic grid lines for up to ten seconds after the vehicle is shifted out of REVERSE.
-This delay will be canceled if the vehicle's speed exceeds 8 mph (13 km/h), the transmission is shifted into PARK, or the ignition is switched to the OFF position.

-The "ParkView Backup Camera Active Guide Lines" feature overlays the Rear Backup Camera image with active, or dynamic, grid lines to help illustrate the width of the vehicle and its project back up path, based on the steering wheel position when the option is checked.
-A dashed center line overlay indicates the center of the vehicle to assist with parking or aligning to a hitch/receiver.

-Setting Name Selectable Options Fixed Parkview Backup Camera Guidelines On Of f Forward Facing Camera Guidelines - If Equipped On Off NOTE: The "Forward Facing Camera Guidelines" feature is an off-road type of feature that shows the path of the tires based on the steering wheel input.
-CHMSL (Center High Mounted Stop Lamp) Camera Dynamic Centerline - If Equipped On Off NOTE: When the "CHMSL Camera Dynamic Centerline" feature is selected, it will assist in backing up for trailer alignment and hook up.
-Forward Collision Warning - If Equipped Off Warning Only Warning & Braking NOTE: Apples brakes to slow the vehicle in case of potential forward collision, or applies brakes and a warning.
+Setting Name Selectable Options ParkView Backup Camera Delay On Off d out of REVERSE.
+This delay will I not the screen will display the rear view image with dynamic grid lines for up to be canceled if the vehicle's speed exceeds 8 mph (13 km/h), the transmission Active Parkview Backup Camera Guidelines On Off the width of the vehicle and its project indicates the center of the vehicle to ted backup path, based on the st Rear Backup Camera image with active or dynamic grid lines to help illustrate eering wheel position when the option is checked.
+A dashed center line overlay a hitch/receiver.
+Fixed Parkview Backup Camera Guidelines On Off Forward Facing Camera Guidelines - If Equipped On Off NOTE: The "Forward Facing Camera Guideli nes" feature is an off-road type o f feature that shows the path of the tires based on the steering wheel input.
+CHMSL (Center High Mounted Stop Lamp) Camera Dynamic Centerline - If Equipped On Off NOTE: When the "CHMSL Camera Dynamic available if your vehicle is equipped v will assist in backing up for trailer alignment and hook up.
+This feature is only

+Setting Name Selectable Options Forward Collision Warning - If Equipped Off Warning Only Warning & Braking NOTE: Sounds an audible warning for the d river to slow the vehicle in case of col ision or sounds an audible warning a and appliesbrakes.
 Forward Collision Warning Sensitivity - If Equipped Near Med Far NOTE: Sets the distance in which a Forward Collision Warning occurs.
-Front ParkSense Volume Low Med High Rear ParkSense Volume Low Med High Power Side Steps - If Equipped Auto Sto re
+Front ParkSense Volume - If Equipped Low Med High Rear ParkSense Volume - If Equipped Low Med High Power Side Steps - If Equipped Auto Store Blind Spot Alert - If Equipped Off Lights Lights & Chime Hill Start Assist - If Equipped On Off Tire Fill Assist - If Equipped On Off

-Setting Name Selectable Options

-Blind Spot Alert Off Lights Lights & Chime

-NOTE: Brakes the vehicle while in reverse if potential rear collision is detected.

-Hill Start Assist - If Equipped On Ot ff

-Tire Fill Assist - If Equipped On Of ff